Cognition. It’s a word we hear all the time. However, exactly what is cognition and how big of a role does it play in

-Examples of congnition can include verbal, spatial, psychomotor, and processing-speed ability.
+Examples of cognition can include verbal, spatial, psychomotor, and processing-speed ability.

 Therefore, cognition would be:

-- Making a judgment about something based on information you received and your brain processed.
+- Making a judgment about something based on the information you received and your brain processed.

 - Solving problems based on what we already know and other similar situations we went through.